moiravs/AdvanceDB/readme.md

 # Start the cluster, for me it was this path but change it with your path
 /home/moira/.cache/yay/apache-flink/src/flink-1.20.0/bin/start-cluster.sh

-# to start a server with port 9999
+# to start a server with port 9999 (not when testing with .csv)
 nc -lk 9999

 # start java (change with your path)